A DeepONet for inverting the Neumann-to-Dirichlet Operator in Electrical Impedance Tomography: An approximation theoretic perspective and numerical results: Experiments

-We use the Iteratively Regularized Gauss-Newton (IRGN) method as described in \cite{ahmad2019comparison} as a baseline for our approach.
-The IRGN method is a state of the art method for solving the EIT problem in an analytical setting on a PDE mesh.
+We use the Iteratively Regularized Gauss-Newton (IRGN) method, see e.g. \cite{ahmad2019comparison}, as a baseline for our approach.
+The IRGN method is a popular gradient-based optimization method for solving the EIT problem in an analytical setting on a PDE mesh.
 We use the standard Tikhonov regularized IRGN method, see \cite{ahmad2019comparison} for a good description of this method.
+We do not provide an extensive comparison with other methods because our main results are on the theoretical side.
+Hence, the goal is to show that our method is competitive with one state-of-the-art method.